Architecture of Valencia, Spain

 Photo by Emilio García from Wikimedia Commons

-The City of Arts and Sciences is sort of a city-within-a-city, its a group of buildings all built in an innovative modern style of architecture.
+The City of Arts and Sciences is sort of a city-within-a-city, it’s a group of buildings all built in an innovative modern style of architecture.
 The site was largely designed by Santiago Calatrava, a world-renowned architect and structural engineer, who was born in Valencia in 1951.
 Original plans for the site started taking shape in 1991.
 One of the first buildings, the L’Hemisfèric, was completed in 1998, and it sits within a large reflecting pool.
 The Museu de les Ciències Príncipe Felipe was completed in 2000, and its innovative design creates a variety of exhibit spaces that teach people about science.

 The city of arts and sciences is one of the best spots in Spain for Modern Architecture